-Objective: Use the quantity theory of money to analyze the relationship between money and
+Objective: Use the quantity theory of money to analyze the relationship between money and prices in the long run

 - 5) The velocity of money can best be described as

 - A) how quickly prices are increasing.

 - B) how quickly output is increasing.

-- C) the number of times each dollar in the money supply us used to buy goods and services included in GDP.
+- C) the number of times each dollar in the money supply is used to buy goods and services included in GDP.

 - D) the growth rate of the money supply.

-Objective: Use the quantity theory of money to analyze the relationship between money and
+Objective: Use the quantity theory of money to analyze the relationship between money and prices in the long run

-- 6) According to the equation of exchange, the money supply times the velocity of money equals the
+6) According to the equation of exchange, the money supply times the velocity of money equals the

-- A) price level.
+A) price level.

-- B) growth rate of the money supply.
+B) growth rate of the money supply.

-- C) real GDP.
+C) real GDP.

-- D) nominal GDP.
+D) nominal GDP.

-Objective: Use the quantity theory of money to analyze the relationship between money and
+Objective: Use the quantity theory of money to analyze the relationship between money and prices in the long run